FredKellerman/Microzed-PYNQ/README.md

 # Microzed-PYNQ

 This free and open source custom port of PYNQ is a product of 6d7 Technologies LLC.
-The final SD card image should work on all Microzed Variants, it has been tested on 7010 and 7020 versions.
+The final SD card image should work on all Microzed board variants.
+It has been tested the 7010 and 7020 versions.

 PYNQ is a registered trademark owned by Xilinx Corporation.